9 Steps to Starting a Food Business

 - Create a business plan, which involves creating a budget, studying competitors, and finding a hole in the market.

 - Set up your business by choosing a business entity, getting license and insurance, and separating your business finances.

 For many food-lovers, the ultimate dream is to open up their own food business.
 What many people don’t realize in the beginning is that starting a food business is no easy feat.
 There’s a lot of business operational skills that are necessary to get started.
 Don’t worry, though: This step-by-step guide will walk you through how to start a food business and what you should consider when starting one.

 How to Start a Food Business in 9 Steps

 Step 1: Assess Your Skills

-	If you’re reading this article, we can assume that you’re interested in starting
+If you’re reading this article, we can assume that you have a food business idea in mind that you’re interested in starting.

-	a food business.
 That’s great!
-While interest is the number one step in starting

-	a business, you also need to take a good hard look and assess your skills and

-	assets before jumping into starting a business.
+While interest is the number one step in starting a business, you also need to take a good hard look and assess your skills and assets before jumping into starting a business.

-	Passion can get you a long way, but when it comes to how to start a food

-	business you’re also going to need hard work and business smarts.
-While many

-	first-time business owners don’t know everything off the bat, they know how to

-	seek out resources for help when they bump into something they don’t know how to

-	do or don’t understand.
+Passion can get you a long way, but when it comes to how to start a food business you’re also going to need hard work and business smarts.
+While many first-time business owners don’t know everything off the bat, they know how to seek out resources for help when they bump into something they don’t know how to do or don’t understand.
 That’s a lesson you should learn quickly.

 While much of how to start a small food business consists of concrete steps such as choosing your business structure and finding funding, there’s also the soul-searching question: Are you willing and capable to do this?